baddae/ArcGIS-Pro-MCE-script-tool/README.md

 # Multi-Criteria Evaluation Script Tool

 This repository contains a Python script tool for performing multi-criteria evaluation (MCE) using ArcGIS Pro.
 The tool allows users to input multiple raster layers and assign a weight of importance to each layer.
 The weights are used to scale the raster values, and the scaled rasters are then summed to produce a final output raster.
+This tool can be utilized for conducting site suitability assessments crucial for decisions on optimal locations for facilities such as waste plants, wind farms, and solar panels.

 ## Description